dengkliu/algorithms/README.md

 ### Get Shortest Path 最短路径

 BSF can be used to get shortest path in a simple graph.
 What is a simple graph?
-A graph is simple if the edges have no direction, and there are no weights on edges.
+A graph is simple if
+* The edges have no direction.
+* There are no weights on edges.
+* There can be at most 1 edge between 2 nodes.
+* One node can not have an edge to itself.
+(No graph loop)

 BSF can be enhanced to Shortest Path Fatser Algorithm (SPFA) to get shortest path in a complex graph.

 * Simple graph
   * Kight Shortest Path II - https://www.lintcode.com/problem/630